The union drive to organize academic workers at the University of Waterloo.

 - Dignity: Improved mental health supports

-- Democracy: A collective voice for graduate workers over working conditions
+- Democracy: A collective voice for TAs, RAs, and Sessionals over working conditions

 Together, we can make the University of Waterloo a better space for academic workers.